-Running down the corridor at DU I bumped
+Running down the corridor at Delhi University, being chased by friends, I bumped

-into this girl who fell over.
-My friends laughed as I apologized giving her a
+into a girl who fell over.
+My friends laughed as I apologised, giving her a

 our friends smiled confusedly.